 Don’t get us wrong; you can still customize your theme, but that usually means changing a predefined set of colors or the font size.
 If you decide to be creative and utilize a technique you’ve found online, just forget about it.
 You can’t go beyond a specific point, and customizations of the page layout are practically nonexistent.

 4. Can you go without custom code?

 5. Your blog is just a marketing platform

 Did you know that after signing up for a free account on WordPress.com you allow Automattic to use your blog for marketing purposes?
 Yes, as their Terms of Service clearly indicate, “Automattic reserves the right to display advertisements on your blog unless you have purchased an Ad-free Upgrade or a VIP Service account.”

-So, whether you like it or not, the visitors of your blog will be distracted by ads served by Automattic.
+So, whether you like it or not, the visitors to your blog will be distracted by ads served by Automattic.
 And no, you won’t get any share of the revenue.

 Also, don’t forget to scroll down to the bottom of a free blog on WordPress.com or take a glance at the toolbar – Automattic will use these places to display attribution text or links which you can’t alter or remove.
 It’s not up to you.
 You are simply forced to mention WordPress.com or the theme author, for example, directly on your site.

 As soon as you start looking at your blog as a serious one, you will have to change your domain name.
 Having yourblog.wordpress.com domain is completely ok when testing your skills.
 But having such a domain will stop you from attracting serious visitors.
 The free domain that you get on WordPress.com doesn’t sound like you are taking your blog seriously and you might lose visitors because of that.

 7. Limited space